kepano/kepano-obsidian/Readme.md

 ## Categories and tagging

 I primarily use the category property, e.g. `category: [[Movies]]` to organize and navigate my vault.
-Some rules I follow:
+Some rules I personally follow:

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere
+- Never use folders for organization
+- Single vault for everything
--
+- Avoid non-standard Markdown

 ## Rating system